 Misc: Of all of the felines, the Margay is most adapted for a true arboreal life.
 It is the only cat to possess the ability to rotate its hind legs 180° , enabling it to run head first down trees like squirrels.
 It can also hang from a branch by one hind foot!

 Size and Appearance: This cat is often confused with its near relatives the Ocelot and the Oncilla.
 Their coats are very similar, and like the others – the Margay’s is a tawny background patterned with black-ringed rosettes and elongated blotches.
 The fur is thick and plush, and their tail is quite long – averaging 70% of its head and body length.
 The tail is used as a counterweight to aid in balance.
 Size wise – the Margay is right in between the Ocelot and the Oncilla weighing between 9-20 pounds and reaching lengths of 34-52 inches.
 The Margay also has extremely large eyes, which aids in its nighttime vision.

-Distribution: The Amazon Basin, Argentina, Uruguay, Belize and Brazil.
+Distribution: Mexico, the Amazon Basin, Argentina, Uruguay, Belize and Brazil.
 Extinct in Texas, USA

 Reproduction and Offspring: After a gestation of approximately 76-84 days, females produce a litter of 1 kittens.
 They weigh 2.75-6 ounces at birth and will open their eyes at around 2 weeks old.
 They are weaned around 2 months of age, and captive females reach sexual maturity around 6-10 months, although they may not reproduce for several months after that.